mnencia/pgenv/README.md

     git clone git://git.postgresql.org/git/postgresql.git $HOME/pgsql/master

-In Ubuntu, install tcl-dev, which is necessary for configure-all.sh
+In Ubuntu, install these packages, which are necessary for configure-all.sh

-    sudo apt-get install tcl-dev
+    sudo apt-get install tcl-dev libssl-dev build-essential bison flex \
+        libreadline-dev libxml2-dev

 If you use openSUSE, you must install these packages: